 If you have one of the following medical conditions, we do not recommend vision correction.
 Here’s why:

-You should avoid LASIK or any other laser vision correction if you have Lupus or Rheumatoid Arthritis or any other collagen vascular / connective tissue disorder since the healing may be unpredictable, possibly giving you an unstable visual result.
-Even worse, the procedure could trigger a severe dry eye reaction, and cause thinning of your cornea.
+You should avoid LASIK or any other laser vision correction if you have Lupus or Psoriatic Arthritis since the healing may be unpredictable, possibly giving you an unstable visual result, or could trigger a severe dry eye reaction, or cause thinning of your cornea.
 We recommend that you stick to glasses and/or properly fitted and maintained contact lenses.

 Diabetic Retinopathy or Macular Degeneration: